acconeer/acconeer-python-exploration/docs/processing/parking.rst

 detection.
 If that is the case, then consider a revisit of the sensor integration or tuning of the detector parameters (described below).

+The default values of the parameters are selected based on laboratory tests in the full sensor design temperature range of -40°C to 85°C. These tests have progressed since our first release of this parking detector, and we have changed the ``leak_max_amplitude`` parameter default value from 1000 to 2000.
+This change is intended to avoid false car detections at temperatures near -40°C.

 Plots
 -----